Complex band structure of Si(100)

 Note

 You will primarily use the graphical user interface QuantumATK for setting up and analyzing the results.
-If you are new to QuantumATK, it is recommended to go through the Basic QuantumATK Tutorial.
+If you are new to QuantumATK, it is recommended to go through the Introductory Tutorials.

 The calculations in this tutorial will be performed using the semi-empirical models of QuantumATK.
-A complete description of all the parameters, and in many cases a longer discussion about their physical relevance, can be found in the ATK Reference Manual.
-In particular, the Reference Manual entry for complex bandstructure calculations is of relevance: ComplexBandstructure.
+A complete description of all the parameters, and in many cases a longer discussion about their physical relevance, can be found in the SemiEmpiricalCalculator manual.
+In particular, the reference manual entry for complex band structure calculation is of relevance: ComplexBandstructure.

 Start QuantumATK and create a new project named “ComplexBandstructure”.
-Then click Open and launch the Builder via the icon builder_icon on the toolbar.
+Then go to Builder via qatkicon-nl-builder icon, and follow the next step:

-In the Builder, click Add ‣ From Database and locate the “Silicon (alpha)” structure.
-Double-click the line to add the structure to the Stash, or click the plus_icon icon in the lower right-hand corner.
+3. Double-click the line to add the structure to the Stash, or click the add_icon icon in the lower right-hand corner.

 1. Keep the default Miller indices (100) and click Next.